leetebbs/weatherapp/README.md

 ##  Features

-Display current temperature, humidity, and wind speed Display a visual representation of the current weather conditions (e.g. sunny, cloudy, rainy) Allow users to search for the weather in a specific location
+Display current temperature, humidity, and wind speed Background changes with the time of day.
+Allow users to search for the weather in a specific location in the uk.

 Technologies